 You have submitted an application for an extension of your permit, before your current permit expired.

 You have submitted an application for a new residence card.

 If you want a re-entry permit after having submitted an application for an extension of your residence permit, you can generally only be granted one if you are registered in the Central Person Register (CPR).

 In general, you can only be granted a re-entry permit for a specific trip.

 SIRI will usually request documentation of this specific trip, e.g. flight tickets.

 You can only apply for a re-entry permit if you hold a valid passport.
 This also applies if you are a child.

 A re-entry permit can only be valid until 3 months before your passport expires.

-If you do not have a passport but another kind of travel documentation, the travel documentation must also be valid at least 3 months beyond the period that you apply for a re-entry permit for.
+If you do not hold a passport but you do have another form of travel documentation, the travel documentation must also be valid at least 3 months beyond the period that you are applying for a re-entry permit for.